 - Taste, and season with salt and pepper.

-- If possible, refrigerate the dressing for an hour before serving!
+- Refrigerate the dressing for one hour before serving for the best flavor.
 Otherwise, toss dressing with crunchy chopped romaine, then top with croutons, extra parmesan cheese, and freshly cracked pepper!